automerge/automerge-classic/SYNC.md

 ### Handling disconnection

-Remember to save your syncState object for a peer upon disconnection via `saveSyncState()`.
+Remember to save your syncState object for a peer upon disconnection via `encodeSyncState()`.
 That might look like this:

 ```
-db.storeSyncState(docId, source, saveSyncState(syncStates[source]))
+db.storeSyncState(docId, source, encodeSyncState(syncStates[source]))
 ```

 ## How it works

+The algorithm is described in more detail in [this paper](https://arxiv.org/abs/2012.00472) and [this blog post](https://martin.kleppmann.com/2020/12/02/bloom-filter-hash-graph-sync.html).

 ### The first exchanges
 If we don't already have any existing sync state with a peer, the first call to `generateSyncMessage()` will create a Bloom filter which contains encoded hashes of all the changes in the document.
 The recipient of this message will walk their local graph of changes backwards from each "head" in their document until the Bloom filter indicates the other peer has the change in question.
 Everything from that point forward is collected and sent in a response message -- along with a new bloom filter so the other peer can reciprocate.

 ### On the Bloom Filter
 Conceptually, the most straightforward way to synchronize the two sets of changes would be to send over the complete list of changes from one peer to another, which could then exactly request the changes it was needed and offer any changes only it had.
 Unfortunately, this approach is prohibitively expensive.
-Every change is notionally represented by a 128-bit hash, which in cases like text editing can be larger than the actual change.
-By sending the compressed list of changes a document already `has` to the other peer, the recipient can then reply with their own changes they believe the sender is lacking.
+Every change is notionally represented by a 256-bit hash, which in cases like text editing can be larger than the actual change.
+By sending the compressed list of changes a document already *has* to the other peer, the recipient can then reply with their own changes they believe the sender is lacking.
 To reiterate because this was counter-intuitive: the receiver cannot determine which changes it needs by looking at the Bloom filter, only (estimate) what changes the sender needs.

 ### False positives